 Feel the Beat in DC 01:10

 We love cities for their verticality, the man-made grandeur of skyscrapers and the utilitarian nature of concrete.
 We love the energy, the hubbub, the noise.

 At less than 25 acres, this is the smallest park on our list, but President Obama put it on the map the night he was elected to the Oval Office; he delivered his acceptance speech from here.
 The public space is a subsection of Grant Park.
 Completed in 2004, it sits on a section of the city previously occupied by Illinois Central rail yards and parking lots.
 The centerpieces: The Jay Pritzker Pavilion and Great Lawn, a fantastic spot to experience outdoor concerts, and Cloud Gate, a sculpture that resembles a giant stainless steel jelly bean.
 The rest of Millennium Park boasts buildings and sites that have attracted corporate sponsors over the years.
-Without naming specific names, some of these include an ice rink, a fountain, a bike rental center and a suspended walkway.
+Sponsored recreational sites include an ice rink, a fountain, a bike rental center and a suspended walkway.

 Central Park - New York City, New York